Hi there. I’m your host, Jason Bennion, not to be confused with the Welsh illustrator, the baseball player, or the

 I’m proud to call myself a liberal Democrat whose political heroes are FDR and RFK.
-I don’t shop at Hobby Lobby and I don’t eat at Chik-Fil-A. I believe that Americans should have universal healthcare like every other industrialized nation, and that this would do more for personal freedom than gun ownership does.
-And I firmly believe that “E Pluribus Unum” is a better motto for our nation than “In God We Trust.”
+I don’t shop at Hobby Lobby and I don’t eat at Chik-Fil-A. I believe that Americans should have universal healthcare like every other advanced nation on Earth, and that this would do a lot more for personal freedom than gun ownership does.
+I absolutely believe in the separation of church and state, a woman’s right to choose, and that “E Pluribus Unum” is a better motto for our nation than “In God We Trust.”

-I dig pretty ladies, single-malt whiskey, old movies, antique cars, classic rock, neon signs, summer nights, fall afternoons, pin-up art, and mid-century-modern design.
+I dig pretty ladies, single-malt whiskey, old movies, antique cars, driving with the top down, classic rock and blues, a good burger, neon signs, summer nights, fall afternoons, early MTV music videos, pin-up art, and mid-century-modern design.
 I’m interested in history, manned space flight, and creative writing.

 And yes, I do like pina coladas and gettin’ caught in the rain.